 Day 2: Morning

-Drive, bike or take a free shuttle bus to the main Grand Canyon Visitor Center, at Mather Point.
+Drive, bike, or take a free shuttle bus to the main Grand Canyon Visitor Center, at Mather Point.
 Here you’ll take in your first daylight views across the canyon toward the North Rim, which is 1200 feet higher.
 The North Rim has its own lodge and attractions but is open only in summer and lies 4 hours by car from the South Rim.
 In the newly redesigned visitor center, watch the 20-minute movie (“Grand Canyon: A Journey of Wonder”) and check out the dynamic exhibits on the park, including a huge 3-D relief map.
 Then walk 20 minutes west along the rim to Yavapai Point and the Yavapai Geology Museum, which sheds light on how this massive canyon formed.

 Day 2: Afternoon and Evening

 Grab lunch to go from the generously stocked grocery store and deli at Market Plaza and head back toward El Tovar, where you can walk along the rim and enjoy a picnic overlooking the canyon.
-Peek inside the century-old Kolb Studio, which hugs the canyon rim, and admire the art gallery inside.
+Peek inside the century-old Kolb Studio, which hugs the canyon rim, and admires the art gallery inside.
 Make a quick hike partway into the canyon via the precipitous but well-marked Bright Angel Trail.
 Give yourself twice as much time to hike back up out as it takes you to hike in.
 In about 3 hours (round-trip), a fairly fit hiker can make it as far as the Three-Mile Resthouse and back.
 If you’re rushed or have limited time, turn back at the Mile-and-a-Half Resthouse.

 In the early evening, drive or take the free shuttle bus along picturesque Hermit Road (closed to autos March to November).
 It’s a 7-mile drive, with stops at numerous viewpoints, to Hermit’s Rest, a cozy 1914 way station designed by legendary architect Mary Colter.
 This is a great spot for watching the sunset, and you may spy a few bighorn sheep lumbering by as well.
 Return to Grand Canyon Village and dine at the Arizona Room, inside the stone-and-timber Bright Angel Lodge.
 The food isn’t as good as at El Tovar, but the views of the canyon are stellar.